WebStorm 2025.2 Help

 The Run/Debug Configuration: Bun dialog opens.

 2. In the File field, specify the path to the main file of the application that starts it.
-This can be a JavaScript or a TypeScript file.
+Specify the required JavaScript or TypeScript file or use a macro, for example, $FilePath$.

 3. Optionally: